 These issues influence the time it takes to settle a personal injury claim:

 - The nature and complexity of the case itself.
+This is the first factor that can influence how long it takes to get a personal injury settlement.
+More complex cases with multiple defendants and/or plaintiffs, disputed liability, or significant injuries often take longer to resolve.
+The type of case itself may also play a part in timing.
 Auto accident cases, for example, are often more straightforward than medical malpractice or premises liability cases.

 Maximizing Your Recovery